Preimplantation genetic diagnosis: Criticisms of PGD

-One argument that is expressed by those who are against the possibility of discarding an embryo to avoid the risk of disability is that of "existence and nonexistence".
-That is, regarding the possible adverse selection of embryos that might develop "disabilities" such as deafness.
-According to this argument if the only two possible alternatives are "coming into the world" or "not coming into the world", granting them the right to come into the world is better than the alternative of not existing.
+Those who are against the possibility of discarding an embryo to avoid the risk of disability (such as the possible adverse selection of embryos that might develop "disabilities" such as deafness) argue that if the only two possibilities are "existence and nonexistence" ("coming into the world" or "not coming into the world"), granting them the right to come into the world is better than the alternative of not existing.

-Another widely used argument for the rejection of the practice of "Preimplantation Genetic Diagnosis" involves thinking about the meaning of the term "disability" (Bickenach & Chatterji, 2003).
-The argument in support of this idea is that "disability" is determined by the social construction regarding the idea of disability.
-On the one hand, the language of medicine describes disability as something whose functionalities deviate from a normal functioning.
-On the other hand, however, much of the disability community emphasizes that disability is often determined by the way society structures the world.
-A world made for a certain type of person.
-In this sense, these same people who highlight this message seek to emphasize the relativity of the concept of "normalcy" or "health".
-These depend on time, place, and society.
-In this light, then, the argument is that we should not avoid the birth of people with disabilities – through Preimplantation Genetic Diagnosis – but we should give ourselves an answer to the question: how to decide what is a disability to allow PGD.
+Another widely used argument for rejecting preimplantation genetic diagnosis involves the meaning of the term "disability" (Bickenach & Chatterji, 2003).
+The language of medicine describes disability as something whose functionalities deviate from a normal functioning.
+However, much of the disability community emphasizes that disability is often determined by the way society structures the world.
+Thus, the concepts of "normalcy" and "health" are relative and depend on time, place, and society.
+Opponents of PGD argue against avoiding the birth of people with disabilities through preimplantation genetic diagnosis, and that people must first determine how to define what disability is.